-In the first interviews it becomes evident, that almost no interviewee is interested in national youth policy or European youth strategy and that the meaning of the term

-'youth policy' is not clear to especially young respondents.
+In the first interviews, it became evident, that almost no interviewee is interested in national youth policy or European youth strategy and that the meaning of the term 'youth policy' is not clear especially to young respondents.
 They partly confuse it with education or associate it with the European Voluntary Service or the Erasmus+ Programme and show a big interest in talking and discussing about life of young people, youth culture and about youth affairs in general - mostly with references to their own and their friends' everyday lives.
 Some Hungarian youngsters connect youth policy with party politics, something they are not enthusiastic about.
-It must be stressed, that both youth policy on national and European level, do not play an important role in the projects.
-All in all, according to the participants neither interest in nor knowledge about (see chapter 4.2.2) national youth policy or European youth strategy increase through the E+/YiA projects.
+It must be stressed, that both youth policy at national and European level, do not play an important role in the projects.
+All in all, according to the participants neither interest in nor knowledge about national youth policy or the European youth strategy increase through the E+/YiA projects (see section 4.2.2).